 Chashu

-Chashu is a very common topping in ramen.
-Chashu is a thinly-sliced pork meat that is usually simmered in soy sauce, mirin, sugar, and “sake” (Japanese rice wine).
-There are also ramen restaurants that serve Chashu that are grilled to give the ramen an extra smoky and savory flavor.
-Lastly, it is also said that Chashu in Tokushima Ramen is a little sweet compared to regular ones.
-It is believed to have a little bit of “Sukiyaki” (a hot pot dish similar to Shabu Shabu) flavor.
+Chashu, a common ramen topping, consists of thinly-sliced pork meat usually simmered in soy sauce, mirin, sugar, and “sake” (Japanese rice wine).
+Some ramen restaurants grill Chashu to give the ramen an extra smoky and savory flavor.
+People often say that Chashu in Tokushima Ramen is a little sweeter than regular ones.
+They believe it has a hint of “Sukiyaki” flavor, a hot pot dish similar to Shabu Shabu.

 Bean Sprouts